 One person, solo backpacking tents are ideal if you’re thru-hiking, fast-packing, or backpacking big miles and want to trim your gear weight as low as possible.
 More livable than bivy sacks, one person tents are designed for sleeping and bad weather protection.
 While some solo tents are more plush and spacious than others, you almost always have to choose between competing priorities including weight, ease of use, durability, and cost when selecting one.
 This can make it tough to choose between tents, especially since few stores have display models anymore.

-Weighing just 26 oz, the NEMO Hornet 1 is a lightweight double-wall tent with a side entrance and large vestibule for ample gear storage area The hubbed pole architecture provides easy setup, with excellent ventilation between the inner tent and rainfly to help reduce tent condensation.
-Aerodynamic vents encourage airflow, while the high bathtub floor prevents cold wind from chilling you inside.
+Weighing 32 oz, the NEMO DragonFly 1 is a lightweight double-wall tent with a side entrance and large vestibule for ample gear storage area The freestanding inner tent and hubbed pole architecture provides easy setup, with excellent ventilation between the inner tent and rainfly to help reduce tent condensation.
+Kick-stand vents encourage airflow, while the high bathtub floor prevents cold wind from chilling you inside.
 White mesh on the tent sides provides extra privacy, while black ceiling mesh is virtually transparent to provide bug-free star-gazing.
+The DragonFly has a 20d floor and 15d rainfly for increased durability and waterproofing.

 The REI Quarter Dome SL 1 is a highly livable 31 oz double wall tent with vertical sidewalls and plenty of head and shoulder room.
-The hubbed and shock-corded pole assembly is color coded to simplify setup, while adjustable stake out points make stake placement easy and allow for quick vestibule tensioning.
+The hubbed and shock-corded pole assembly is color-coded to simplify setup, while adjustable stake out points make stake placement easy and allow for quick vestibule tensioning.
 Abundant mesh and a roof vent help prevent internal condensation while a variety of pockets and hang loops help organize the interior.
 This tent is surprisingly affordable and quite a good value.
+Read our review.

-The Tarptent Aeon Li single-wall tarp tent with a floating bathtub style floor and mesh front wall.
+The Tarptent Aeon Li single-wall tarp tent has a floating bathtub style floor and mesh front wall.
 Weighing 15.8 ounces, the Aeon Li is sized for one person plus their gear.
-It requires one trekking pole or tent pole (optional) to pitch and has a front vestibule which can be tied open in good weather.
-The Aeon Li is made with DCF (formerly called cuben fiber), which is a very lightweight and waterproof laminate that is taped and sewn together.
-DCF can be rather noisy in heavy rain and provides limited privacy since it’s translucent, but it is puncture resistant and easy to repair with Tyvek tape.
+It requires one trekking pole to pitch and has a front vestibule that can be fastened open in good weather.
+The Aeon Li is made with Dyneema DCF (formerly called cuben fiber), which is a very lightweight and waterproof laminate that is taped and sewn together.
+Dyneema DCF can be rather noisy in heavy rain and provides limited privacy since it’s translucent, but it is puncture resistant and easy to repair with Tyvek tape.
 Read our review.

 Here are the most important variables to consider when buying a backpacking or camping tent.